blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 # Zero Downtime API Shared Secret Rotation

-Secrets are used in software applications for many different different things from connecting to a database to signing a JWT passed between services.
+Secrets are used in software applications for many different things from connecting to a database to signing a JWT passed between services.
 It is considered a security best practice to rotate these types of secrets on a regular basis.
 Some reasons for this are:

 - If a secret is accidentally exposed in logs, accidentally committed to version control, etc., having a process in place which smoothly rotates a secret turns what would be a firedrill into much less risky operation
 - Rotating secrets regularly helps to ensure that if a malicious